-\$100,000 / \$300,000 / \$200,000 Maximum per person for Bodily Injury (BI) Maximum to all persons for Bodily Injury (BI) Maximum for all Property Damage (PD)
+\$100,000 / \$300,000 / \$100,000 Maximum per person for Maximum to all persons Maximum for all Bodily Injury (BI) for Bodily Injury (BI) Property Damage (PD)

-- C. Occurrence Limit (a.k.a.
-Per Accident) is the maximum amount available per accident regardless of how many people are injured, or the amount of property damaged.
+- C. Occurrence Limit is the maximum amount available per accident regardless of the how many people are injured, or the amount of property damaged.
 Single limit and Split limit are per occurrence, not per claim. - D. Per Claim is generally for commercial coverage and there will be a deductible for each claimant as opposed to one deductible for the entire occurrence. - E. Aggregate Limit is the maximum amount available for the policy period.
-A policy may have a CSL of \$300,000 and a million-dollar aggregate.
+A policy may have a CSL of

+\$300,000 and a million-dollar aggregate.

-24.Co-Insurance Clause
+26. Co-Insurance Clause

-- A. Definition of co-insurance is both the insurer and the insured cover the loss in proportionate amounts. - This amount is based on the amount of insurance coverage an insured may choose to buy compared to the replacement cost. - If a person buys 1⁄2 the amount needed the insurance company will pay 1⁄2 of any loss, up to the policy limits. - The amount needed is generally 80% of the full replacement cost.
+- A. Definition of co-insurance is both the insurer and the insured cover the loss in proportionate amounts. - This is based on the amount of insurance coverage an insured may choose to buy compared to the replacement cost. - If a person buys 1⁄2 the amount needed the insurance company will pay 1⁄2 of any loss, up to the policy limits. - The amount needed is generally 80% of the full replacement cost. - B. Purpose of which encourages the insured to insure her property for its full value by imposing a penalty on indemnification amounts if the property is insured for less than a given percentage of its value (usually 80%).